ToshioCP/Gtk4-tutorial/doc/Readme_for_developers.md

       ... ...
     }
     ~~~

 The info string `.C` specifies C language.
 The info string `.numberLines` is a class of the pandoc markdown.
 If the class is given, pandoc generates CSS to insert line numbers to the source code in the html file.
 That's why the fence code block in the markdown doesn't have line numbers, which is different from gfm markdown.
-If "-N" option is given, then the info string is `{.C}` only.
+If `-N` option is given, then the info string is `{.C}` only.

-If the target markdown is an intermediate file to latex, then an info string follows the beginning fence.
+If the target markdown is an intermediate file to latex, then the same info string follows the beginning fence.

     ~~~{.C .numberLines}
     int